NYPL/ami-preservation/docs/pages/ami-specifications.md

 **_Capture tools_**

-Film must be digitized and captured as DPX, then transcoded with any synchronous Broadcast Wave files to FFV1/FLAC/Matroska using RAWcooked (https://mediaarea.net/RAWcooked).
+Film must be digitized and captured either (1) as DPX, then transcoded along with synchronous Broadcast Wave files to FFV1/FLAC/Matroska using RAWcooked (https://mediaarea.net/RAWcooked), or (2) directly to FFV1/FLAC/Matroska using a Lasergraphics scanner, provided that all NYPL specifications are met.

 <a name="film-groups-1-and-2-motion-picture-film-silent--sound"></a>
 ### Film Groups 1 and 2: Motion picture film, silent / sound